 The information in this article comes from official sources and our own experience.
 Nonetheless, things change, agencies get new names and rules are rewritten.
-If you spot an error, please let us know in the comments below or on our contact page
+If you spot an error, please let us know via email.

 The first question you will ask yourself is what are the requirements and conditions for setting up as a freelancer in Belgium?
 When we speak about freelancers, we mean sole-traders/self-employed/independent (indépendant/zelfstandige).

 Most of the links in the article lead to websites of organisations in Brussels, as most freelancers are based there, but we also include terms in Dutch and French to make it easier for you to find a local contact point.
 Becoming a freelancer as a foreign national in Belgium